What Is the DoD’s Cybersecurity Maturity Model Certification (CMMC)

 How do I request certification assessment?

 We expect that there will be a number of companies providing 3rd party CMMC assessment and certification.
+For more information on certification, visit cyberab.org.

 I am a subcontractor on a DoD contract.
 Do I need to be certified?

-Yes.
-ALL companies doing business with the U.S. Department of Defense need to be certified.
-The goal is to protect the DoD throughout the supply chain.
 Proactive subcontractors will be seen as an asset to prime contractors.
 If you are a prime contractor, this means you will need to be very assertive in helping your subcontractors understand what they need to do.
 Failure to comply may result in those subcontractors being ineligible to participate in future contract opportunities.

 How often does my Organization need to be reassessed?